 Sometimes the track may still sound louder in one channel than the other, even after normalizing.
 This usually happens because of the content.
 For example, one channel may have more deep bass sounds which are naturally louder, or one channel may be mostly quiet but have one loud peak.

 Custom rebalancing can also be carried out during playback while the track is split into two channels, using the Gain Slider on each channel.
-This method can lead to distortion, so check that the green VU Playback Meter in Meter Toolbar does not show the red clipping indicator.
-As soon as you are happy with the balance, use to render the gain changes and rejoin the stereo track.
+This method can lead to distortion, so check that the Playback Meter does not show the red clipping indicator.
+As soon as you are happy that the balance, use to render the gain changes and rejoin the stereo track.